lrei-coding/web-design_18-19/t1_assignment.md

 # Web Design Class - Assignment
-## HTML, CSS, (w/Bootsrap framework) commenting, designing from scratch
+## HTML, CSS, commenting, designing from scratch

-# Website Project: Personal Web Site
+# Website Project: Group Web Site

-Create a website of your choosing with Responsive Web Design using HTML, CSS, and Bootstrap skills you've learned.
+Create a website using HTML, CSS, and Bootstrap skills you've learned.
 - Build the site using [**CodeAnywhere**](https://codeanywhere.com/)

 ## Website Requirements

-- Site needs to have multiple HTML pages, with links to the other pages on each page. (via **Navbar**, see **Bootstrap** section)
+- Site needs to have multiple HTML pages, with links to the other pages on each page. [**Navbar**](https://github.com/lrei-coding/web-design_18-19/blob/master/Group-Challenges/navbar.md) optional
 - Single CSS page that is used for all HTML pages
-- One **Html** page should be titled **about** and include 3 or more short paragraphs about the person who created the site and what the site is about.
+- One **Html** page should be titled **about** and include 3 or more short paragraphs about the people who created the site and what the site is about.
-- See list below of requirements for **HTML** tags and **CSS** rule-sets as well as **Bootstrap** requirements
+- See list below of requirements for **HTML** tags and **CSS** rule-sets.

 ## HTML requirements